getcarina/getcarina.com/_posts/2016-02-22-build-real-time-game-carina.md

 ![List of games]({% asset_path 2016-02-22-build-real-time-game-carina/choose-game.jpg %})

-While I could have set off to build the next Fallout 4 or tried to give [AlphaGo](http://deepmind.com/alpha-go.html) a run for its money, I decided to temper my excitement and build a game with simple rules that would still benefit from a real-time multiplayer experience.
-When it comes to games, what’s simpler than tic-tac-toe?
-That's it, the task is set: **We’re going to build a [web-based tic-tac-toe game](https://tictac.io/) where people can play against each other in real-time.** For bonus points, players will also be able to see real-time stats about all the games currently being played.
+Although I could have tried to build the next Fallout 4 or tried to give [AlphaGo](http://deepmind.com/alpha-go.html) a run for its money, I decided to temper my excitement and build a game with simple rules that would still benefit from a real-time multiplayer experience.
+And when it comes to games, what’s simpler than tic-tac-toe?
+That’s it, the task is set: **Build a [web-based tic-tac-toe game](https://tictac.io/) where people can play against each other in real-time.** For bonus points, players will also be able to see real-time statistics about all the games currently being played.

 ### Planning the stack

-Let's start at the front.
-The technology choices are fairly obvious here: We’ll use the **Canvas API** to efficiently draw the game board.
-We’ll use **WebSockets** to facilitate two-way communications between the player’s web browser and the game server.
-For the simplicity of the demo, we’re not going to worry about creating a fallback for browsers that don’t support WebSockets, but if you want to support IE9 or IE8, you’ll definitely want a way to gracefully degrade the experience for those users.
+Let’s start at the front.
+The technology choices are fairly obvious here: use the **Canvas API** to efficiently draw the game board, and use **WebSockets** to facilitate two-way communications between the player’s web browser and the game server.
+For the simplicity of the demo, we won’t create a fallback for browsers that don’t support WebSockets, but if you want to support IE9 or IE8, you’ll definitely want a way to gracefully degrade the experience for those users.

 The WebSocket clients in the browser need something to talk to, of course.
-We’ll be using **Node.js** and the [`ws`](https://www.npmjs.com/package/ws) library to handle WebSocket communications with players.
-Now, WebSockets are sort of notorious for slowing down and taking up lots of memory when handling many concurrent connections.
-To address this potential bottleneck (for when our game inevitably goes viral), let’s plan on having several of these WebSocket handlers available, load-balanced behind **NGINX**.
-This same Node.js application will also be responsible for storing game data in our database.
+We’ll use **Node.js** and the [`ws`](https://www.npmjs.com/package/ws) library to handle WebSocket communications with players.
+Now, WebSockets are notorious for slowing down and taking up lots of memory when handling many concurrent connections.
+To address this potential bottleneck (for when the game inevitably goes viral), let’s plan on having several of these WebSocket handlers available, load-balanced behind **NGINX**.
+This same Node.js application will also be responsible for storing game data in a database.

-Load-balancing WebSockets gets a little tricky, because WebSockets can only be stored in memory on whichever server initially opened the connection.
-This would be problematic when _Server A_ needs to notify all the players in a game of an update.
-If one of the game’s players is connected to _Server B_, _Server A_ has no way to directly communicate with that player.
-To address this, we’ll have all the game servers connect to a shared **Redis** instance and use the [Pub/Sub pattern](http://redis.io/topics/pubsub) to ensure messages find their way to the player, regardless of which server they’re connected to.
+Load-balancing WebSockets gets a little tricky, because the connection itself is only stored on the server that initially accepted the connection.
+This would be problematic when Server A needs to notify all the players in a game of an update, but one of the game’s players is connected to Server B—Server A has no way to directly communicate with the players on other servers.
+To address this, all the Node.js containers will connect to a shared **Redis** instance and use the [publish-subscribe pattern](http://redis.io/topics/pubsub) to ensure that messages find their way to the right players, regardless of which server each player is connected to.

 Finally, we need somewhere to store all of our game data and statistics.
-Because we want to stream statistics to our players live, the [Changefeeds functionality](https://rethinkdb.com/docs/changefeeds/ruby/) of **RethinkDB** is particularly appealing.
-Decision made.
+Because we want to stream statistics to our players live, the [changefeeds feature](https://rethinkdb.com/docs/changefeeds/javascript/) of **RethinkDB** is particularly appealing.

-Whew, that was a lot of decisions to make!
-Here’s a visual recap of all the elements of our full-stack game and how they’ll be communicating with one another.
+Here’s a visual recap of all the elements of the full-stack game and how they’ll be communicating with one another.

 ![Tic-Tac-Toe game technical stack]({% asset_path 2016-02-22-build-real-time-game-carina/game-stack.png %})

 ### Implementation details

 The source code for the entire application is [available on GitHub](https://github.com/ktbartholomew/tic-tac-toe) if you’d like to read through it in more detail.
-Here are some of the highlights.
+Following are some of the highlights.

 #### Standardize WebSocket messages

-WebSockets are _super_-easy to use in the browser, and have a very small API.
-Creating and using a WebSocket connection is a simple as:
+WebSockets are very easy to use in the browser, and have a very small API.
+Creating and using a WebSocket connection is a simple as this:

 ```javascript
 var socket = new WebSocket(webSocketURL);